chibunduuchechi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying all lines of a file including caps
+creating a file with content inside it`